 Gunman kills 3, including reporter covering initial shooting

-A gunman accused of killing a woman in the Orlando area returned to the neighborhood hours later and shot four more people, killing a journalist covering the original shooting and a 9-year-old child, Florida police said.
+A man riding in a car with his cousin shot and killed another passenger then returned to the same neighborhood near Orlando hours later and shot four more people, killing a journalist covering the original shooting and a 9-year-old girl, Florida police and witnesses said.

+Orange County Sheriff John Mina characterized the shootings Wednesday as random acts of violence.
+Mina said during a news conference that 19-year-old Keith Melvin Moses has been arrested and charged with first-degree murder in the initial shooting that killed Nathacha Augustin, 38, and that “numerous more charges” would follow.

-Spectrum News 13 identified the slain reporter Thursday as Dylan Lyons.
+Spectrum News 13 identified the slain reporter as Dylan Lyons.
 Photographer Jesse Walden was also wounded.

-The sheriff said police have detained Keith Melvin Moses, 19, who they believe is responsible for all of the shootings.
+Mina said Walden has been talking to investigators while being treated at a hospital.

-Mina said police didn’t immediately know the motive for the shootings.
-He said Moses was acquainted with the first victim but did not appear to have a connection with any of the others.
-He said it was not clear if Moses knew that two of the people shot were journalists and noted their vehicle didn’t look like a typical news van or have the station’s logo on it.
+Mina said Thursday that investigators do not know the motive for any of the shootings.
+He said Moses is a known gang member but that the shootings didn’t appear to be gang-related.
+He said it was not clear if Moses knew that two of the victims were journalists and noted that their vehicle didn’t look like a typical news van or have the station’s logo on it.

-It was not immediately known whether Moses has a lawyer who could speak on his behalf.
+It was not immediately known whether Moses has a lawyer who can speak on his behalf.

-“I want to acknowledge what a horrible day this has been for our community and our media partners,” Mina told a room full of reporters.
-“No one in our community — not a mother, not a 9-year-old and certainly not news professionals — should become the victim of gun violence in our community.”
+A man who called 911 after Augustin was shot told investigators that he was driving around smoking cannabis with her when he spotted Moses walking along a road.
+He said Moses “seemed down” so he offered him a ride, according to an arrest affidavit.
+Moses got into the vehicle directly behind Augustin and about 30 seconds later he “heard a loud bang” and saw blood on Augustin’s face.

 Trending News

-On Wednesday morning, deputies responded to the Pine Hills area, just northwest of Orlando, after reports that a woman in her 20s was shot.
+Deputies responded to the Pine Hills area, just northwest of Orlando, at around 11 a.m.
+Wednesday after reports that a woman in her 20s had been shot.

-Lyons and Walden were shot hours later while covering that shooting, followed by the mother and daughter, according to police and witnesses.
-WFTV crews, who were also reporting on the morning shooting, tried to give medical aid to the Spectrum 13 journalists.

-Mina said Moses has already been charged with first-degree murder for the initial victim, and charges are expected soon for the other four victims.
-Moses’ criminal history includes gun charges, as well as aggravated battery, assault with a deadly weapon, burglary and grand theft offenses, the sheriff said.
+About five hours later, 911 calls began coming in from the same scene, the sheriff said.
+Police responding to the area found the journalists who had been shot being helped by a news crew from another station, WFTV.

+“I want to acknowledge the brave WFTV news crew who was there and witnessed the shooting and rendered aid to the victims until our deputies arrived,” Mina said.

 “Please, please, say a prayer tonight for our co-worker who is in critical condition.
 And while you’re at it, please say a prayer for every victim of gun violence in this country,” Spectrum 13 journalist Celeste Springer said during her live on-air report Wednesday evening.